quanteda/tutorials.quanteda.io/content/basic-operations/corpus/docvars.markdown

 ## Extracting document-level variables

-If you want to extract individual elements of document variables, you can specify `field`.
+If you only want one particular variable rather than all of them, specify it with the `field` argument.

 ``` r